-(a) Each academic department will normally post (in the department) vacant Universityfunded academic, research, or scientific assistantships, laboratory instructor, and other bargaining unit Specialist Instructional positions which are designated primarily for students, no later than twelve (12) weeks in advance and normally for at least two (2) weeks.
+(a) Each academic department will normally post (in the department) vacant Universityfunded academic, research, or scientific assistantships, laboratory instructor, and other bargaining unit Specialist Instructional positions which are designated primarily

+- for students, no later than twelve (12) weeks in advance and normally for at least two (2) weeks.
 The department will provide notice of postings to all appointed bargaining unit members.
-Non-academic departments will post positions for vacant Specialist Instructional positions open to competition for a minimum of seven (7) calendar days.

-- (b) Positions designated primarily for students will contain the statement: "Priority will first be given to graduate (or undergraduate) students enrolled in the department's graduate (or undergraduate) program, in accordance with Appendix A Appointment Priority Policy or LOU # TA 1 - (c) Normally, the stated deadline for application to positions in academic departments will be four (4) weeks prior to the commencement of the term.
+Non-academic departments will post positions for vacant Specialist Instructional positions open to competition for a minimum of seven (7) calendar days. - (b) Positions designated primarily for students will contain the statement: "Priority will first be given to graduate (or undergraduate) students enrolled in the department's graduate (or undergraduate) program, in accordance with Appendix A Appointment Priority Policy or LOU # TA 1 - (c) Normally, the stated deadline for application to positions in academic departments will be four (4) weeks prior to the commencement of the term.
 In the event of unanticipated funding or enrollment changes, or, where an applicant has registered late for an academic degree program with good reason, this deadline may be waived.
 Late applicants will lose their priority ranking under the department's Appointment Priority Policy.
 The deadline for all other competitions will be the closing date on the posting. - (d) Where a department has included the opportunity of a Specialist Instructional Assistantship (which may be conditional) in an offer of admission to a graduate program, the department will not post these positions but will include an application form in its offer of admission, to provide an opportunity for new graduate student applicants to express a preference. - (e) Departments may fill vacant positions with casual employees while the positions are being posted.
 A position need not be posted where it is required for less than one (1) month.
 Where practical, additional hours of work will first be offered to employees within the department who have indicated their availability for extra work.
 Offers will be made in rotational order of the department's Appointment Priority Policy, subject to the selection criteria in Article 13.02(b) above. - (f) All postings shall indicate the approximate number of positions available, and will outline the classification, a summary of the duties and responsibilities of the position, the education and experience required [including any other criteria in accordance with Article 13.02(b) above, the hourly rate, the maximum or average weekly hours of work, the total number of hours for the appointment, and the anticipated starting and completion dates of the appointment.
 Space will be provided for applicants to indicate preferences where more than one position is available.
 Similar positions may be combined in one posting. - (g) The application form will specify the anticipated date by which employment decisions will be made, and that an application does not ensure employment.
-Every effort should be made to finalize appointments prior to the commencement of the academicterm. - (h) The application form will identify the position(s) as CUPE 4163, Specialist Instructional, and will contain the following statement: "The University of Victoria is an equity employer and encourages applications from women, persons with disabilities, visible minorities, Aboriginal Peoples, people of all sexual orientations and genders, and others who may contribute to the further diversification of the university."
+Every effort should be made to finalize appointments prior to the commencement of the academic term. - (h) The application form will identify the position(s) as CUPE 4163, Specialist Instructional, and will contain a statement: "that the University is committed to upholding the values of equity, diversity, and inclusion in our living, learning and work environments.
+In pursuit of our values, we seek members who will work respectfully and constructively with differences and across levels of power.
+We actively encourage applications from members of groups experiencing barriers to equity.
+The University's full equity statement is dated February 10, 2020.